Please select the country or location you would like to see content from.

 Medication such as loperamide can be bought from your pharmacist to stop diarrhea.
 There are two schools of thought about loperamide for a simple bout of diarrhea.
 Most vomiting and diarrhea bugs are viruses, and some think that expelling the virus through diarrhea is part of your body’s natural defense.
 Therefore, you should sit it out.
 Others think dehydration and salt (electrolyte) imbalance is a greater evil, along with feeling pretty uncomfortable and exhausted if racing to the bathroom all the time, so just take the loperamide and rely on your immune system to defend you.

-I like to take a pragmatic approach, which lands somewhere between the two.
+The best approach may lie somewhere between the two.
 If the diarrhea is too much and you want a helping hand, you could start loperamide 48 hours after diarrhea starts.
 You will likely be on the mend within a week without any medication anyway.

-It's important to say that some people should definitely avoid loperamide: if you are under 12 years old, have diarrhea that started after taking antibiotics, have a flare of inflammatory bowel disease, or is constipated with a bloated stomach.
+It's important to say that some people should definitely avoid loperamide: if you are under 12 years old, have diarrhea that started after taking antibiotics, have a flare of inflammatory bowel disease, or are constipated with a bloated stomach.
 All medications can produce side effects.
 With loperamide, these include constipation, gas, nausea, and headaches.

 Any other top tips?